jimmyqtran/minimal/index.md

 ---

-# Jimmy Tran
+# About Me

-Jimmy completed the Graduate Certificate Program in Data Science at Harvard Extension School in 2021.
-Prior to that, he completed his undergraduate studies in statistics and economics at the University of California, Berkeley in 2018.
-During his final undergraduate term, he studied abroad at the London School of Economics and Political Science.
+I'm a machine learning engineer and data scientist passionate about make an impact in financial technology and data science.
+I completed the Graduate Certificate Program in Data Science at Harvard Extension School in 2021.
+Prior to that, I completed my undergraduate studies in statistics and economics at the University of California, Berkeley in 2018.
+During my final undergraduate term, I studied abroad at the London School of Economics and Political Science.

-He is also a proud first-generation college graduate.
-His parents fled from Vietnam to the United States as war refugees over 30 years ago and instilled in him a strong work ethic and a passion for learning.
+I'm also a proud first-generation college graduate.
+My parents fled from Vietnam to the United States as war refugees over 30 years ago and instilled in me a strong work ethic and a passion for learning.

 ## Education